Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 In Unity, you typically create a new game object using the `Instantiate` function.
 Creating a game object with `Instantiate` will only create that object on that player's local machine. `Spawning` in  Netcode for GameObjects (Netcode) means to create an object which is shared between all clients and the server.

 ## Network Prefabs
-A network prefab is a any unity prefab asset that has one NetworkObject component assigned to a `GameObject` within the prefab.
+A network prefab is any unity prefab asset that has one NetworkObject component assigned to a `GameObject` within the prefab.
 More commonly, the `NetworkObject` component is assigned to the root `GameObject` of the prefab asset.
 Placing the `NetworkObjet` component on the root `GameObject` is typically the more common configuration because this allows any child `GameObject` to have a `NetworkBehaviour` assigned to it.
 The reason for this is that a `NetworkObject` component assigned to a `GameObject` will be associated with any `NetworkBehaviour` components on:
 - the same `GameObject` that the `NetworkObject` component is assigned to
 - any child or children of the `GameObject` that the `NetworkObject` is assigned to.

 :::note
 The caveat to how `NetworkObject`s are associated with NetworkBehaviours is when one of the children `GameObject`s also has a `NetworkObjet` component assigned to it (a.k.a.
 "Nested NetworkObjects").
-However, nested `NetworkObject` components cannot be applied to a network prefab.
+Because nested 'NetworkObject' components are not permited in network prefabs, Netcode for GameObjects will notify you in the editor if you are trying to add more than one `NetowrkObject` to a prefab and will not allow it.
 :::

 **Network prefabs can be used as:**
 - the player object when assigned to the [`NetworkManager`'s Player Prefab property](https://docs-multiplayer.unity3d.com/netcode/current/components/networkmanager)
 - a dynamically spawned `NetworkObject`